rjzflynnbx/snippets/decision_model_programmbles/readme.md

 >  guest.email etc.

-You can pass the guest into programmables like
+You can pass the guest into functions in this repo like

 > var mostRecentWebSession = getMostRecentWebSession(guest);